Create and Activate Variant Configurations

 In the Configurations tab, scroll down to see the Control Variables section.
 The section shows the name of the currently selected variant configuration.

-In this section, click the Import control variables across model hierarchy button to import any existing control variables from the global workspace of the model to the variant configuration.
+In this section, click the Import control variables across model hierarchy button to import any existing control variables from the base workspace or data dictionary used by the model to the variant configuration.

 To add a new control variable to the variant configuration, click the Add control variable button .
 By default, this operation adds a new control variable of type